 A different approach: If you need treatment for an acute condition (such as the flu, allergies, a urinary tract infection, etc.), a nurse practitioner will help you with treatment, prescribe medication and educate you on how to make healthier lifestyle choices.

 When should I see a doctor over a nurse practitioner?

 Nurse practitioners are the perfect solution for when you have the flu, need a yearly physical, have a sprain or need treatment for a minor health issues.
 However, for more serious conditions (such as respiratory issues, chronic coughing, major injuries, etc.), it is best to visit a doctor who can provide a more in-depth diagnosis and treatment plan.

 As you can see, there is a lot of overlap in the levels of healthcare that doctors and nurse practitioners provide.
-That's why you'll often find doctors and NPs working together to treat patients, just like Dr. Dar and FNP Garcia do.
+That's why you'll often find doctors and NPs working together to treat patients, just like Dr. Dar and FNP Ornelas do.
 They are ultimately working toward the same goal: to provide the best healthcare possible to the members of our community.